ostdotcom/website-docupony/slate-ost-api-references/source/index.html.md

 <u>**Returns**</u><br>
 For api calls to `/users` the data.result\_type is the string "user" and the key data.user is an array of returned user object if a valid identifier was provided.
 When the requesting ID of a user is not found a 404, resource could not be located error will be returned.

+<aside class="warning">Information  - Can we deleted a user? what if a deleted user is retrieved?</aside>

 > Example Response